kiralpoon/NSFW_checker/ExecPlan_NSFW_API.md

 ### Step 2: Implement configuration management

 Edit the file app/config.py.
 Import BaseSettings from pydantic_settings.
 Create a Settings class that inherits from BaseSettings.
-Add two fields: openai_api_key as a required string, and port as an integer with default value 8080.
+Add three fields: openai_api_key as a required string, port as an integer with default value 8080, and max_file_size_mb as an integer with default value 25.
 Inside the Settings class, create a nested Config class with env_file = ".env".
 Finally create a module-level variable settings = Settings() which will load and validate the configuration when imported.

 This loads environment variables automatically from the .env file and validates that openai_api_key is present, raising an error if it's missing.
+The max_file_size_mb setting controls the maximum allowed upload size to prevent denial of service attacks.

 ### Step 3: Implement NSFW checker logic

 Edit the file app/nsfw_checker.py.
 This is the core module that handles all the NSFW detection logic.

-Import the necessary modules: base64, BytesIO from io, Dict and Tuple from typing, Image from PIL, openai, and settings from app.config.
+Import the necessary modules: base64, BytesIO from io, Dict and Tuple from typing, Image from PIL, OpenAI from openai, and settings from app.config.

-Set openai.api_key to settings.openai_api_key so all API calls use the configured key.
+Create an OpenAI client instance at module level: client = OpenAI(api_key=settings.openai_api_key).
+This uses the modern OpenAI SDK pattern where you create a client instance rather than setting a global API key.

 Define encode_image_to_base64 function that takes image_bytes as bytes parameter and returns a string.
 Use base64.b64encode to encode the bytes and decode to string with utf-8.

 Define check_image_with_openai function that takes image_bytes and returns a Dict.
-This sends the image to OpenAI for moderation analysis.
-Call encode_image_to_base64 to get the base64 string, then call openai.moderations.create passing input as a data URI like "data:image/jpeg;base64," followed by the base64 string.
-Return the first result as a dictionary using model_dump().
+This sends the image to OpenAI's moderation API for analysis.
+Call encode_image_to_base64 to get the base64 string.
+Create a data URI in the format "data:image/jpeg;base64," followed by the base64 string.
+Call client.moderations.create with input set to the data URI.
+The OpenAI moderation API supports direct image analysis as of November 2024.
+Extract the first result from the response and convert it to a dictionary using model_dump() or dict() conversion.
+Return this dictionary containing the moderation analysis.

-Note: As of 2025, verify with OpenAI docs whether the moderation API accepts images directly.
-If not, you may need a two-step process: first use openai.chat.completions.create with a vision model like gpt-4-vision-preview to describe the image, then pass that description to openai.moderations.create.

 Define apply_custom_rules function that takes moderation_result dictionary and returns a Tuple of (status string, reason string, confidence float).
 This applies custom business logic on top of OpenAI's results.
 Get the categories and scores dictionaries from the moderation_result.
 If the moderation_result flagged field is True, find which categories triggered by checking which ones are True.
 If any category contains "minor" (case-insensitive), return "Not Safe", "Content may involve minors", 0.95.
 If the sexual category is True, get the sexual confidence score and return "Not Safe", "Sexual content detected", and that confidence.
 For other violations return "Not Safe" with the triggered category names and 0.85 confidence.
 Even if not flagged, check if the sexual score is above 0.7 as a custom threshold and return "Not Safe" with high probability message.
 Otherwise return "Safe", "No concerning content detected", and compute confidence as 1.0 minus the maximum of all scores.